Donda: Listening events

 Live Nation Entertainment confirmed at the end of July 2021 that the album's second listening event in Mercedes-Benz Stadium, titled "Kanye West Presents: The Donda Album Release", was set to take place on August 5.
 It was scheduled to start at 9 p.m. on the date.
 An Apple Music livestream commenced from West's room inside the stadium on the morning of August 5, 2021, leading up to the event, which later began at 9:30 p.m.
 The event was a grander presentation than its predecessor and on the circular stage, West's room was re-created.
 West was positioned in the center throughout, wearing an all-black outfit and a mask.
 The event ended with him being elevated to the ceiling of Mercedes-Benz Stadium by harness, in a manner reminiscent of ascending to heaven.
 The listening party had over 40,000 attendees.
 It surpassed West's own record for the most popular livestream on Apple Music, drawing in 5.4 million viewers.
-Following the event, Kid Cudi was reported to be featured on "Moon" and "Remote Control" alongside Don Toliver and Young Thug, respectively, though he was only included on the final version of the former on Donda.However, Donda (Deluxe) included "Remote Control pt.
+Following the event, Kid Cudi was reported to be featured on "Moon" and "Remote Control" alongside Don Toliver and Young Thug, respectively, though he was only included on the final version of the former on Donda.
+However, the deluxe edition of the album included "Remote Control pt.
 2" which contained Kid Cudi's verse.

 On August 18, 2021, West announced a third listening event for the album entitled "Kanye West Presents: The Donda Album Experience", which was scheduled to be hosted at Soldier Field in Chicago on August 26; the stadium's Twitter account simultaneously gave confirmation.
 The event was slated to begin at 9 p.m.
 On August 24, 2021, Chopper 7HD flew over Soldier Field, capturing the construction of a replica of West's childhood home at the stadium's center.
 The event was livestreamed on Apple Music and started nearly two hours behind schedule, beginning at 10:49 p.m.
 Kanye West appeared by coming out from the replica home while wearing an all-black outfit, accompanied by footage and photo collages of Donda.
 West was joined on the porch of the home by Marilyn Manson and DaBaby.
 For the event's conclusion, West came out of the replica home wearing a stunt suit after having been set on fire inside earlier and was quickly extinguished, unmasking himself to reunite with Kardashian.